adi-tsvet/adi-tsvet/README.md

 # 💫 About Me:
-👋 Hi, I'm Adnan Ali, a Data Engineer and Scientist passionate about machine learning.
-I specialize in designing scalable data pipelines and leveraging technologies like Apache Spark and Kafka.
-With expertise in ML frameworks like TensorFlow and PyTorch, I develop predictive models and recommendation engines, aiming to drive actionable insights from complex datasets.
-Let's innovate together! 🚀
+👋 Hi, I'm Adnan Ali, a Software Engineer, passionate about scalable web applications and data engineering.
+I specialize in developing REST APIs, designing microservices architectures, and implementing real-time data processing using Kafka and AWS.
+With skills in technologies like React, Next.js, and Python, I aim to create impactful software solutions that enhance user experience and efficiency.
+Let’s build something great together! 🚀

 ## 🌐 Socials: